m1g88/dynamic-programming/README.md

 # dynamic-programming

-Learn how to use Dynamic Programming
+Learn how to use Dynamic Programming in Ruby

 * Fibonacci
   * O<sup>n<sup>